opencoff/dep.sh/README.rst

 Extras
 ======
 The *extras* folder has a small shell script called ``build``.
-I use this script for portably building my go programs.
+I use this script for building my go programs.
 This tool does a few important things for me:

     * it can build one or more binaries